DenOfEquity/forge2_cleaner/README.md

 >[!IMPORTANT]
 >### not for webUIs built on Gradio3 ###

+* updated to use ForgeCanvas, as gradio4 ImageEditor consumes CPU or GPU constantly, even when not visible

 ### source: https://github.com/novitalabs/sd-webui-cleaner ###
 ### original README below (unedited) ###
 ---